 On the other hand, there are other special tools, are not used by all subcategories.
 For example, fingerprint kit is used by crime scene investigators to collect different fingerprint samples.
 This tool includes fluorescent powder which can demonstrate under infrared, laser or ultraviolet light.
 CSIs use some brushes especially ones that made of fiberglass and camel-hair to clean the surface they want to collect fingerprint sample.

-This tool can be useful in specifying path of a bullet or other projectile.
-Also, it can determine direction and angle of the source or possible bullet impact sites.
+This tool can be useful in specifying the path of a bullet or other projectile.
+Also, it can determine the direction and angle of the source or possible bullet impact sites.

 The laser caused a revolution to replace the string.
 The laser trajectory contains:

 - laser pointer